maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 Range: bytes 0-100
 ```

-If the range header is not specified then the entire file is streamed while reading and
+If the range header is not specified, the entire file is streamed while reading and
-while writing the data is appended from the 0th position.
+the data is appended from the 0th position while writing.

 ### Response headers

 #### File Read

 If the entire file is streamed then the Status code returned will be `200`.
-If only a partial section of the file is read then the status code will be `206`.
+If only a partial section of the file is read, then the status code will be `206`.

 #### File write